Computer-Vision-Enabled Worker Video Analysis for Motion Amount Quantification: Motion Amount Quantification and Data Analysis Methodology

 \subsection{Motion Amount Monitoring and Warning}

-In this study, we propose the utilization of a control chart for systematic monitoring of worker demand statistics.
-Specifically, the Hotelling's $T^2$ control chart \cite{montgomery2019introduction} is recommended for its efficacy in tracking relevant features.
-This control chart incorporates a widely adopted upper control limits (UCL), serving as a benchmark for identifying outlier statistics indicative of a potential warning demand level.
-We utilize the Hotelling's $T^2$ statistic for warnings based on the joint motion calculated, as further detailed in Section 3.3.
-Williams et al. (2006) \cite{williams2006distribution} showed that using T$^2$ statistics derived from the successive differences estimator results in an approximate distribution with higher accuracy for determining the UCL for individual observations during a Phase I analysis.
-This statistic provides a measure for monitoring the multivariate distribution of the selected features over the frames derived from the workers’ task videos.
+In this study, we propose using a control chart for systematic monitoring of worker demand statistics.
+Specifically, the Hotelling's $T^2$ control chart \cite{montgomery2019introduction, 10752596} tracks key features.
+An upper control limit (UCL) flags outliers as potential warning levels.
+We use the Hotelling's $T^2$ statistic for warnings based on the joint motion.
+Williams et al. \cite{williams2006distribution} showed that using T$^2$ statistics derived from the successive differences estimators improve UCL accuracy for individual observations during a Phase I analysis.
+This statistic monitors the multivariate distribution of the selected features across video frames.

-The motion \( \boldsymbol{m}_{i,t} \) for each landmark is then quantified by the vector difference between consecutive frames: